A Guide to Living with Diabetes and Vision Loss

 This guide has three important sections:

-- A guide to caring for yourself when you have diabetes and vision loss.
-It includes step-by-step information in an audio version and print.
+- A Guide to Caring for Yourself When You Have Diabetes and Vision Loss.
+It follows the AADE step-by-step lesson format in an audio version and print.

 - The third section is a Spanish translation of the guide to caring for yourself when you have vision loss in audio and print.